gyselax/gyselalibxx/docs/first_steps/install.md

 make
 ```

+### Docker Toolchains

 The toolchains are found in the folder `toolchains/`.
 Each toolchain is designed for specific hardware with the exception of those in the folder `docker.gyselalibxx_env/`.
 These toolchains can be used with the docker environment on most hardware.

 For more details about toolchains, see the documentation about [toolchains](../../toolchains/README.md).

-## Dependencies
+## Dependencies Management

-To install dependencies through spack, first follow the the 3 first steps of
+1. To install dependencies through spack, first follow the the 3 first steps of
 <https://github.com/pdidev/spack>

-Then execute the following:
+2. Then execute the following:

 ```sh
 spack env create gyselalibxx spack.yaml